CaroRokita/CourseCreatorApp/README.md

 Course Creator App is a Java Web App created based on the MVC design pattern concept; it has the following features:

--	IT allows users to register or existing members to login.
+-	It allows users to register or existing members to login.

   > If a member with the same email exists, it displays message:  "Error: This user account already exists."